 Google representatives say that Password Checkup is extremely useful nowadays because attackers use old lists of leaked credentials to launch stuffing attacks.
 So, if you tend to use the same username and password combos on all your accounts, it’s best to re-think your strategy.

-This is especially important for companies and crucial for the ones who process sensitive data.
+This is especially important for companies and crucial for the ones who process sensitive data and is a good fit businesses operating in the cloud with G Suite.
 If your database is leaked, besides losing your credibility in front of customers, you may breach GDPR rules and you will be affected by other privacy laws in place.